-Infill resource development drilling continued at Shannon while step out exploratory RC drilling commenced during the year.
-Highly encouraging intersections were returned immediately south of the resource in addition to anomalous mineralisation intersected along the available 750m strike of the structural corridor being targeted.
+Step out exploratory RC drilling commenced over the Shannon Extensions and Shannon Deeps during the year.
+Highly encouraging intersections were returned immediately south of the resource in addition to anomalous mineralisation intersected along the available 750m strike of the structural corridor being targeted (see Figure 10).
+True widths are estimated at 80% of the reported downhole intersections along the Shannon Shear.
+Better intersections returned during the year included: